Berserk style in American culture

 By Kirby Farrell

-Subjects: Suffering in literature, Psychoanalysis and literature, SOCIAL SCIENCE / Popular Culture, American literature, history and criticism, 20th century, SOCIAL SCIENCE / Anthropology / Cultural, American literature, SOCIAL SCIENCE / Media Studies, Wounds and injuries in literature, History and criticism, Psychic trauma
+Subjects: SOCIAL SCIENCE / Popular Culture, SOCIAL SCIENCE / Media Studies, Psychoanalysis and literature, Psychic trauma, American literature, history and criticism, 20th century, Suffering in literature, SOCIAL SCIENCE / Anthropology / Cultural, Wounds and injuries in literature, History and criticism, American literature

 Description: "As an idea, the berserk style is terrifying but also alluring in its promise that we can gain access to extraordinary resources by overthrowing inhibitions.
 Focusing on post-Vietnam America, using perspectives from psychology, anthropology, and physiology, the book demonstrates the need for criticism to unpack the confusions in language and cultural fantasy that drive the nation's fascination with the berserk style"--